OOP-BPGC-201415/2014-Group-12/Submissions-3/Readme.txt

 Work to be completed
 --------------------
 Complete integration with spring mvc framework.
-The spring mvc related files (work in progress) are available in the 'war' directory of Spree main directory - https://github.com/mssurajkaiga/oop-group-12/tree/master/Spree/war
+The current snapshot is available in 'Submission-3' directory.
+The spring mvc related files (work in progress version) are available in the 'war' directory of Spree main directory - https://github.com/mssurajkaiga/oop-group-12/tree/master/Spree/war
 Requires following libraries - spring web mvc framework, Apache tomcat7 or compatible server, Apache commons logging